-To accept IIT's offer of admission, students need to return the Enrollment Confirmation Form and a non-refundable \$100 matriculation deposit.
-The deposit is credited to the student's account and will go toward the cost of attendance.
-The Enrollment Confirmation Form is sent to every admitted student.
+To accept IIT's offer of admission, students must return the Enrollment Confirmation Form and a non-refundable \$100 matriculation deposit.
+The deposit is credited to the student's maximum number of hours of transfer credit from a fouryear college; however, the final 45 semester hours must be completed at IIT.
+(See page 175.)